Coldcard/ckcc-protocol/README.md

-  hsm         Get current status of HSM feature. hsm-start   Enable Hardware Security Module (HSM) mode. list        List all attached Coldcard devices local-conf  Generate the 6-digit code needed for a specific PSBT file to... logout      Securely logout of device (will require replug to start over) msg         Sign a short text message multisig    Create a skeleton file which defines a multisig wallet. p2sh        Show a multisig payment address on-screen. pass        Provide a BIP39 passphrase pubkey      Get the public key for a derivation path Dump 33-byte... reboot      Reboot coldcard, force relogin and start over sign        Approve a spending transaction by signing it on Coldcard test        Test USB connection (debug/dev)
+  hsm         Get current status of HSM feature. hsm-start   Enable Hardware Security Module (HSM) mode. list        List all attached Coldcard devices local-conf  Generate the 6-digit code needed for a specific PSBT file... logout      Securely logout of device (will require replug to start over) msg         Sign a short text message multisig    Create a skeleton file which defines a multisig wallet. p2sh        Show a multisig payment address on-screen. pass        Provide a BIP39 passphrase pubkey      Get the public key for a derivation path reboot      Reboot coldcard, force relogin and start over sign        Approve a spending transaction by signing it on Coldcard test        Test USB connection (debug/dev)